lefeno/Lab_Iot/README.md

 Please follow the general instructions for all exercises mentioned above.

-In this exercise, we will use RGB Led Common Cathode, with I is the common pin and a button for changing the brightness of each color of the RGB LED.
+In this exercise, we will use RGB Led Common Cathode, with I is the common pin.
 ### Prerequisites

 1 RGB LED

 1 resistor

-8 Jumper Wires
+7 Jumper Wires

 1 Breadboard

-1 Button

 **GPIO Connection Diagram**